pearlshare/mongoose-polymorphic/README.md

 AlertSchema.plugin mongoosePolymorphic, options
 ```

 By default this will create schema keys 'itemId' and 'itemType'.
-It also defines methods 'setItem' and 'getItem'.
+It also defines methods 'setItem' and 'fetchItem'.

 Options: